 Costs Can Mount Quickly

 - Contact creditors as soon as possible if you won’t be able to make a payment and ask for more time.
-Many are willing to work with consumers whom they believe are acting in good faith.
+Many are willing to work with consumers they believe are acting in good faith.

-This article is intended to provide general information and should not be considered tax or financial advice.
-Please consult a tax or financial advisor for specific guidance on tax laws and your individual financial situation.
+This article is intended to provide general information and shouldn't be considered legal, tax or financial advice.
+It's always a good idea to consult a tax or financial advisor for specific information on how certain laws apply to your situation and about your individual financial situation.